MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 ![GIF of predictor system working with feedback provider][10]

+## Other feedback providers

+We have created other feedback provider that can be used as a good reference for deeper examples.

+### command-not-found

+The `command-not-found` feedback provider utilizes the `command-not-found` utility tool on Linux systems to provide suggestions when native commands are attempted to run but are missing.
+You can find the code in the [GitHub Repository][11] or can download for yourself on the [PowerShell Gallery][12].

+### PowerShell Adapter

+The `Microsoft.PowerShell.PowerShellAdapter` is a feedback provider that helps you convert text outputs from native commands into PowerShell objects.
+It detects "adapters" on your system and suggests you to use them when you use the native command.
+You can learn more about PowerShell Adapters from, [PowerShell Adapter Feedback Provider][13] blog post.
+You can also find teh code in the [GitHub Repository][14] or can download for yourself on the [PowerShell Gallery][15].

 ## Appendix - Full implementation code

 The following code combines the previous examples into the find full implementation of the provider